Refresh your financial mindsetThis content is categorized as:

 Tips and strategies to keep yourself on track:

-How focused are you on building up your retirement funds versus saving for your next year's tropical vacation?
-Take time to think about what your most important goals are and build your monthly and yearly budgets around your actual needs.
+How focused are you on building up your retirement funds versus saving for your next year's vacation?
+Start by pinpointing your most important goals and then build your monthly and yearly budgets around your needs now and in the future.

-If you have been maxing out your 401(k) for the last decade, reallocating some of your salary toward a medium-term goal, such as saving for a down payment on a house, may become a goal for this year.
-Or if the idea of changing your savings plan will stress you out, plan to keep any bonus or extra funds you receive this year, such as tax refunds, and put them toward your goals instead of using them on an expensive impulse purchase.
+If you have been maxing out your 401(k) for the last decade, reallocating some of your salary toward a medium-term goal, such as saving for a down payment on a house, may become an objective for this year.
+Consider keeping any bonus or extra funds you receive this year, such as tax refunds, and put them toward your goals instead of using them on an expensive impulse purchase.
+Even small shifts in your saving habits can help build up funds quickly and create more financial freedom for the future.

 - Break the status quo on monthly bills